Monday, February 13, 2012

 And you read a lot of stories these days about people in their 60's taking out 30-year mortgages, in their retirement.
 What is up with that?

 Some are just broke - they have no money to buy a home, but might have a defined benefit pension and get a monthly stipend.
-Their only choice is to rent and apartment or buy a home.
+Their only choice is to rent an apartment or buy a home.
 If they had been astute, they would have paid off a 30-year mortgage by now, however, and be living high on the hog.
-As it is, they have to hope their pension doesn't go bust before they die.'
+As it is, they have to hope their pension doesn't go bust before they die.

 Others are conned into this "opportunity cost" argument by investment counselors.
 They argue that they should invest their money and then get a mortgage, and make the mortgage payments using the income from their investments.
 It is a horrible idea for an older person, because if the market tanks, you have no income to pay the mortgage and end up in foreclosure at age 70.

-Which is sad, because only a few years earlier that had enough money to OWN their own home, free and clear, and they decided to gamble it on stocks.
+Which is sad, because only a few years earlier they had enough money to OWN their own home, free and clear, and they decided to gamble it on stocks.
 At retirement age, you should be out of the gambling business.

 This idea of being in perpetual debt, particularly in retirement, is a new one.
 Not too many years ago, people worked hard, saved their money and paid off their mortgages.
 A "mortgage burning party" was something everyone had at one time in their lives, at least.